 Documentation- The medical record needs to reflect accurately why a test is being ordered and done.
 This is necessary for billing because inaccurate coding can make doctors and clinics liable for fraud.
 Also, the government and other payers are starting to judge doctors’ quality of care based on medical record audits of care given or not given, and why.

 Interpretation and Follow up-A test is rarely interpreted in isolation.
-Patient factors, especially the history and exam together with the test ,lead to a diagnosis.
+The history and exam together with the test lead to a diagnosis.

 Reimbursement– Most if not all insurances, including Medicare, reimburse differently based on whether a test is diagnostic or screening.
 And this usually determines how much the patient pays for each.
 Screening tests are usually covered 100% while diagnostic testing may require a deductible or copay .